Skip to content

 Fake documentation adds credibility

 Scammers send fake case numbers, badges, and official-looking documents.
-Students unfamiliar with real government procedures can't tell the difference.
+Students unfamiliar with real government procedures cannot tell the difference.

 Without suss.